youshy/cv/Markdown/README.md

 ---

-**Earlier Career** — *2016 - 2019*
+**Earlier Career** — *2013 - 2019*

 Built foundational expertise across the full stack: **video processing & AI integration** at Calipsa (also served as Scrum Master, introducing Agile practices company-wide), **technical training** at Sparta Global where I trained three cohorts now placed at UK Home Office, Three Mobile, and UK Ministry of Justice, and **application/infrastructure work** at ABB where I automated a 4-hour validation process down to 5 minutes.
+I've also worked as a customer service specialist in various outlets.

 ## Skills